avitkauskas/snookerscore/README.md

 ## Technology

-SnookerScore is made using
-the JavaScript App Platform _[Meteor](https://www.meteor.com)_
+SnookerScore is made as a hobby project using the JavaScript App Platform _[Meteor](https://www.meteor.com)_
 and CSS framework _[Semantic UI](http://semantic-ui.com)_.

 ## Contact

-All your ideas and suggestions are welcome here on [GitHub](https://github.com/avitkauskas/snookerscore) or pleaser email them to snookerscore@vitkauskas.lt
+All your ideas and suggestions are welcome here on [GitHub](https://github.com/avitkauskas/snookerscore) or please email them to snookerscore@vitkauskas.lt